Covid-19 and Study Abroad

-Please click on the links below for guidelines for specific majors.
-All such approvals are provisional, dependent on successful completion of the courses and submission of syllabi and work ot the appropriate departmental contact.
+Please click here for course approval guidelines for specific majors.
+All such approvals are provisional, dependent on successful completion of the courses and submission of syllabi and work of the appropriate departmental contact.

 - All students must enroll in a full course load as defined by the host institution, equivalent to at least 15 credits at Cornell.